uit-hdl/chatbot-for-mental-health/library/e-health-course/1_what_is_schizophrenia.md

 2. Schizophrenia is long-term condition, meaning it cannot be cured in the traditional sense.
 However, its symptoms can be managed and many go on to live normal lives [True]
-3. Schizophrenia is caused by lazyness lack of discipline in early childhood developement
+3. Schizophrenia is caused by laziness lack of discipline in early childhood development

 Q3: True or false: Some people recover completely from Schizophrenia.
 [True]